top of page

 Andrés Fígoli the Director of Fígoli Consulting

 Andrés Fígoli is the author of the book “Legal and Regulatory Aspects of Telecommunication Submarine Cables” and is the director of Fígoli Consulting, where he provides legal and regulatory advice on all aspects of subsea cable work.
-Mr. Fígoli graduated in 2002 from the Law School of the University of the Republic (Uruguay), holds a Master of Laws (LLM) from Northwestern University, and has worked on submarine cable cases for almost 21 years in a major wholesale telecommunication company.
+Mr. Fígoli graduated in 2002 from the Law School of the University of the Republic (Uruguay), holds a Master of Laws (LLM) from Northwestern University, and has worked on submarine cable cases for more than 20 years in a major wholesale telecommunication company.
 He also served as Director and Member of the Executive Committee of the International Cable Protection Committee (2015-2023).

 This article was first published in Submarine Telecoms Forum Magazine #138 – September 2024.

-152 views0 comments
+158 views0 comments

 bottom of page